 As a side note, if you don’t mind working with store-bought vegan cream cheese, there are definitely recipes for vegan cream cheese frosting out there that use this product, along with powdered sugar.
 While this will yield a cream cheese frosting that’s closer in consistency to the real deal, for whatever reason, the idea behind using raw cashews is more appealing to me..
 Probably because it feels fresher and more controlled.

 The only thing about this recipe that requires a little forethought is soaking the cashews.
-You can get away with soaking them for a few hours, but the frosting will turn out creamier if you can soak them overnight (up to 12 hours).
+You can get away with soaking them for a few hours if you use boiling hot water, but the frosting will turn out creamier if you can soak them overnight (up to 12 hours).